 Interest and dividend income is recorded on an accrual basis to the extent amounts are expected to be collected.
 When we do not expect the debtor to be able to service all of its debt or other obligations, we will generally establish a reserve against interest income receivable, thereby placing the loan or debt security on non-accrual status, and cease to recognize interest income on that loan or debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.

-As of September 30, 2017 and March 31, 2017, we did not have any investments on non-accrual status.
+As of March 31, 2018 and 2017, we did not have any investments on non-accrual status or past due its contractual payment obligation.

 Investment Activity